How to Succeed in Your Summer Job

 Your summer job is an opportunity to try out the legal skills you have developed in law school.
-In addition to gaining insight into one or more practice areas and settings, a summer job will give you an opportunity to grow your network of professional contacts.
-It will also provide content for anecdotes about your legal skills for interviews for future externships, 2L summer jobs (On-Campus Interviewing (OCI), in particular), clerkships, and permanent positions.
+In addition to gaining insight into one or more practice areas and settings, a summer job may also provide an opportunity to grow your network of professional contacts.
+You will also gain content for anecdotes about your legal skills for interviews for future externships, 2L summer jobs (On-Campus Interviewing (OCI), in particular), clerkships, and permanent positions.
 You may use a summer opportunity to obtain a new legal writing sample, a positive reference, or a long-term job offer.
 Here are some tips to help you succeed this summer – whether you are working for a private firm, government agency, or public interest organization, in person or remotely.
 This guide has been updated for summer 2020 with COVID-19 restrictions in mind.
 As always, please contact your career counselor with any concerns not addressed here.

 Add project deadlines and reminders to your electronic or paper calendar immediately.
 Keep a running list of all of your assignments, the assigning attorney, and each associated deadline.
 Review and update it daily.